New England Highway bypass of Scone

 - a two lane highway bypass to the west of Scone passing through the Scone Golf Course

 - three bridges - providing a grade-separated intersection at the southern end, crossing over the rail line south of Scone, and crossing over Kingdon and Liverpool streets

 - access to and from the bypass to the north and south of town and midway at St Aubins Street providing for all turning movements

 Please view or download the bypass design map.

-A number of changes were made to the design as a result of the feedback received.
+Several changes were made to the design following comments received through our community engagement activities.
 Changes include providing a grade-separated southern interchange and returning all vehicle turning movements to the northern intersection.
 The changes improve road safety, connectivity and access for passing trade.

 We have published a submissions report summarising community comments, our responses and details of changes made to the design after feedback from the community during the display period.